-Proposed § 42.201(b) would provide that a petition may not be filed where the petitioner, the petitioner's real party in interest, or a privy of the petitioner is estopped from challenging the claims on the grounds identified in the petition.
+Proposed § 42.302(b) would provide that a petitioner may not file a petition to institute a covered business method patent review of the patent where the petitioner, the petitioner's real party in interest, or a privy of the petitioner is estopped from challenging the claims on the grounds identified in the petition.
 The proposed rule is consistent with 35 U.S.C.
-325(e)(1) and 315(e)(1), as amended, which provide for estoppel based upon a final written decision in a post-grant review, a covered business method review, or inter partes review.
+325(e)(1), which provides for estoppel based upon a final written decision in a post-grant review.